ethereum/populus/docs/dev_cycle.part-03.rst

 which is another blockchain, we now have three contracts: the source file, the bytecode on ``testnet``, and the bytecode on ``mainnet``.

 But wait, there is more!
 To interact with an *existing* contract on say ``mainnet``, we need a Web3 "contract" *object*.
-This object does not need the solidity source, since the bytcode is alreadt compiled and deployed.
+This object does not need the solidity source, since the bytecode is already compiled and deployed.
 It does need the ABI: the ABI is the detailed specification of the functions and arguments structure of the *bytecode* contract's interface, and the address of this *bytecode* contract on the mainnet.
-Again, a contract might be the bytecode on the blockchain, a Solidty source, or a web3.py contract object.
+Again, a contract might be the bytecode on the blockchain, a Solidity source, or a web3.py contract object.

 Testing a Contract